microsoft/ignite-learning-paths/aiml/aiml20/DEMO Setup.md

 * Subscription: Select the subscription in which to deploy the resources

 * Resource Group: resources will be created in the resource group you specify.
-  It's best to select "New" and giving a resurce group name you'll remember.
+  We recommend choosing "New" and entering the name `aiml20-demo`.
 When you're done, you can delete this resource group to shut down the site and delete all associated resources.

 * Location: The Azure region where the resources will be deployed.
 You must be able to deploy SQL Database and App Services in that region.
-(Known working regions include: East US, West US 2.)

   Note: Since Personalizer is currently only available in WestUS2 and WestEurope, it will be deployed there regardless of what you choose.

 * Site Name: This will be used in the site's URL and visible publicly, and must be globally unique.
+To avoid clashes, choose `aiml20-xy` replacing `xy` with your initials, but we will refer to this name as just `aiml20` in these scripts.
+(If you choose a name that is in use, you will get "Conflict" errors during the deployment.)

-* Site Location: Enter the short version of "Location" above, e.g. `westus2`
+* Site Location: Enter the short version of "Location" above, e.g. `westus2`.
+  (You can get a list of short names in the Azure CLI with: `az account list-locations -o table`).

 * Deployment mode: Choose `standalone`